mcliff1/SignalBot/README.md

 ## Graph

-This part is still in development, the plan is to use a *REACT* frameweok and *GraphQL* to be able to generate serverless graphing capabilities.
+This part is still in development, the plan is to use a *REACT* framework and *GraphQL* to be able to generate serverless graphing capabilities.
+We want to see if it makes sense to expose a *GraphQL* endpoint to leverage teh Google Charts.js or Charts.js.

 * [Serverless Zone](https://serverless.zone/graphql-with-the-serverless-framework-79924829a8ca)
 * [Serverless.com](https://serverless.com/blog/running-scalable-reliable-graphql-endpoint-with-serverless/)